boffinHouse/rawblock/sources/sass/README.md

 Modifiers are flags set on **block** or **element** elements, they represent a different state or version.
 This is done with the modifier class, like `.is-collapsed` or `is-offset-left`.
 Modifier classes are only allowed as adjoining classes.

 ###Separation of behavior and style
-A common technique to produce re-usable JS components is to use two different selectors one for styling and the other for behavior (often either prefixed with `js-*` or by using slower attribute selectors).
+A common technique to produce reusable JS components is to use two different selectors:

+1. one for styling
+2. and the other for behavior (often either prefixed with `js-*` or by using slower attribute selectors).

 This technique allows to generate multiple style components which use the exact same JS code.

-While rawblock JS supports the js-prefix technique automatically (Simply set the `jsPrefix` option to `'js-'`), rawblock advocates a different approach.
+While **Rawblock JS** automatically supports the js-prefix technique (Set the `jsPrefix` option to `'js-'`), rawblock advocates a different approach.

 The two-selector technique does not only separate two different concerns, it also separates the crucial functional design from the actual behavior.